gauripatil/angular-complete-guide/Components-databinding-deep-dive/Data-binding.md

    This is the most isolated form of style encapsulation, but it might not be supported in all environments.

 To summarize, view encapsulation in Angular ensures that styles defined in a component are scoped to that component, preventing unintended style collisions across different parts of your application.
 The default emulated encapsulation is often suitable for most applications, providing a good balance between isolation and browser compatibility.

+<br><br><hr><br>
+## 4. Emulated Vs ShadowDom view encapsulation
+Shadow DOM and Emulated View Encapsulation are two techniques used in Angular for styling components and preventing style leakage or conflicts.
+Let's explore the differences between these two approaches:

+### Shadow DOM:

+1. **Native Browser Feature:**
+   - **Shadow DOM is a native browser feature**, and it's part of the web components standard.
+   - It provides true encapsulation by creating a separate, isolated DOM subtree for a component.
+   - Styles applied within the Shadow DOM are scoped to that specific component, preventing them from affecting or being affected by styles outside the component.

+2. **Browser Support:**
+   - **Not universally supported:** While widely supported in modern browsers, not all browsers have full support for Shadow DOM.

+3. **Usage in Angular:**
+   - **Use `ViewEncapsulation.ShadowDom`:**
+     ```typescript
+     @Component({
+       selector: 'app-example',
+       template: '<p class="example">This is an example</p>',
+       styles: ['.example { color: red; }'],
+       encapsulation: ViewEncapsulation.ShadowDom
+     })
+     ```

+4. **Isolation Level:**
+   - **High Isolation:** Provides the highest level of style isolation among the available options.

+### Emulated View Encapsulation:

+1. **Angular Emulation:**
+   - **Angular emulates Shadow DOM using techniques like style rewriting and attribute selectors.**
+   - It creates unique attributes for each component and attaches them to the DOM elements, effectively achieving a similar scoping effect.

+2. **Browser Support:**
+   - **Supported in All Browsers:** Since emulated encapsulation is achieved using standard CSS techniques, it is universally supported in all browsers.

+3. **Usage in Angular:**
+   - **Default in Angular:** Emulated view encapsulation is the default behavior in Angular, and you don't need to explicitly specify it.
+     ```typescript
+     @Component({
+       selector: 'app-example',
+       template: '<p class="example">This is an example</p>',
+       styles: ['.example { color: red; }']
+     })
+     ```

+4. **Isolation Level:**
+   - **Medium Isolation:** While not as isolated as native Shadow DOM, emulated encapsulation provides a good balance between isolation and broad browser support.

+### Summary:

+- **Shadow DOM** is a native browser feature providing the highest level of isolation but may not be universally supported.
+- **Emulated View Encapsulation** is the default in Angular, achieving similar results by emulating Shadow DOM using widely supported CSS techniques.

+In most cases, emulated view encapsulation is sufficient for Angular applications.
+It provides a good balance between isolation and browser compatibility.
+However, if your application specifically targets browsers with full Shadow DOM support, or if you are building web components, you may choose to use native Shadow DOM for enhanced encapsulation.